jsenv/core/docs/exploring/readme.md

 `livereloading` parameter is a boolean controlling if the browser will auto reload when a file is saved.
 This is an optional parameter enabled by default.

-Note that any request to a file inside your project is also considered as a dependency that can triggers a reload.
+> Any request to a file inside your project is also considered as a dependency that can triggers a reload.
 It means if your html file or js file load assets such as image or css these asset files will also trigger livereloading when saved.

 ## watchConfig